Technology

 RHI payments for applications from April 2016 are adjusted annually in line with the Consumer Price Index (CPI).
 If you were a member of the RHI scheme before this, your tariff adjustments will continue to be linked to the Retail Price Index (RPI).

-Reforms to the RHI, announced in December 2016, revealed that subsidies for heat pumps and biomass boilers will increase from spring/summer 2017.
-Solar thermal panels will continue to be part of the scheme with the same tariff level as at present.
+Reforms to the RHI increased subsidies for heat pumps and biomass boilers from September 2017.
+Solar thermal panels continued to be part of the scheme but with no tariff increase.

 The government also announced ‘heat demand limits’ for heat pumps and biomass boilers, which will cap the amount of renewable heat for which households can receive RHI payments.
-Heat pumps installed from spring/summer 2017 onwards will also need to have electricity meters fitted to help consumers make the most efficient use of them.
+Heat pumps installed from spring/summer 2017 onwards also need to have electricity meters fitted to help consumers make the most efficient use of them.